nomnom-insights/nomnom.bunnicula/doc/components.md

 handler-fn takes 4 arguments

-- `body` raw message data
+- `body` raw message data, as received by the consumer - usally `byte[]`
-- `parsed` parsed message (most likely you just need to used this data in your handler fn)
+- `parsed` parsed message, parsing is defined by the deserializer function - by default it's JSON.
+This is the payload used by the handler
 - `envelope` message envelope
-- `components` components which are specified as component dependencies for consumer
+- `components` - components which are specified as dependencies for the consumer

 handler-fn is required to return one of following values